Skip to Content

 How to Write

 Robert J. Sawyer's Short-Fiction Bibliography

-Note: if you're actually looking for magazine appearances, as opposed to just short stories, my novel The Terminal Experiment was serialized in four parts in Analog Science Fiction and Fact under the title Hobson's Choice, from the Mid-December 1994 to March 1995 issues; my novel Starplex was serialized in Analog's July through October 1996 issues; my novel Hominids was serialized in Analog's January through April 2002 issues; my novel Rollback was serialized in Analog's October, November, and December 2006, and January-February 2007 issues; and my novel Wake was serialized in Analog's November 2008, December 2008, January-February 2009, and March 2009 issues; and my novel Triggers was serialized in Analog's January-February, March, April, and May 2012 issues.
+Note: if you're actually looking for magazine appearances, as opposed to just short stories, my novel The Terminal Experiment was serialized in four parts in Analog Science Fiction and Fact under the title Hobson's Choice, from the Mid-December 1994 to March 1995 issues; my novel Starplex was serialized in Analog's July through October 1996 issues; my novel Hominids was serialized in Analog's January through April 2002 issues; my novel Rollback was serialized in Analog's October, November, and December 2006, and January-February 2007 issues; my novel Wake was serialized in Analog's November 2008, December 2008, January-February 2009, and March 2009 issues; and my novel Triggers was serialized in Analog's January-February, March, April, and May 2012 issues.

 Short Stories by Robert J. Sawyer:

 "Biding Time," in Slipstreams, edited by Martin H. Greenberg and John Helfers, DAW, New York, May 2006.

 "Flashes," in FutureShocks, edited by Lou Anders, Roc, New York, January 2006.

 "Identity Theft," in Down These Dark Spaceways, edited by Mike Resnick, Science Fiction Book Club, New York, April 2005.

 "The Eagle Has Landed," in I, Alien, edited by Mike Resnick, DAW, New York, April 2005.

 "The Right's Tough," in Visions of Liberty, edited by Mark Tier and Martin H. Greenberg, DAW, New York, July 2004.